mmatyska/laravel-facebook-sdk/README.md

 Simple implementation facebook api/graph
 - clone project
 - update composer
-- set your FACEBOOK_APP_ID and FACEBOOK_APP_SECRET in .env file(create it and copy file content from .env.example)
+- set your FACEBOOK_APP_ID and FACEBOOK_APP_SECRET in .env (and set permissions for user_photos, user_likes in Graph API Explorer)
+- set your database and priviliges in .env
 - start server